sreedharashwin/simple-java-springboot/README.md

-This is a java project
+This is a java project.
+This demonstrates the deployment pipeline using Jenkins.